 However, this isn’t necessarily high performance.
-This shows signs of taking on too much work, and being unable to say no. Learning to say no and to delegate are crucial skills.
+This shows signs of taking on too much work, failing to identify priorities and being unable to say no. Learning to say no and to delegate are crucial skills.
 Always being in meetings is not high performance.
 It’s a sign that you’re spread too thin.

 10. The person who dives right in